-The Behavioral Health Network of Greater St. Louis, is a collaborative effort of providers, advocacy organizations, government leaders and community members dedicated to developing an accessible and coordinated system of behavioral healthcare throughout the eastern region of Missouri, with emphasis on services to the uninsured and underinsured citizens of St. Louis City and Franklin, Jefferson, Lincoln, St. Charles, St. Louis, and Warren Counties.
+Behavioral Health Network of Greater St. Louis is a collaborative effort of providers, advocacy organizations, government leaders and community members dedicated to developing an accessible and coordinated system of behavioral healthcare throughout the Eastern Region of Missouri.

 Our Mission Statement

 To improve our community by leading behavioral health planning and coordination through shared responsibility, accountability, transparency, inclusiveness, mutual respect and racial equality.

 BHN recognizes and emphasizes the need for a comprehensive community based system of care in which all sectors share responsibility for the health of their community and for providing services and supports in a coordinated and collaborative manner.
 BHN actively strives to serve as a role model in this respect.